Sean-Hickey1/robotics/README.md

 /home/your_user/projects/mobile_robotics/ws02/install/setup.bash does not exist.
 ```

-On a a docker host without ROS
+On a docker host without ROS, you will instead see
 ```
 A 'env.local' will be created with the project name 'mobile_robotics-private' ROS_DISTRO 'jazzy' not installed!